 - All Math and Science courses require knowledge of algebra.

-- In order to get a place at a good university, you need to have good grades at Math.
+- In order to get a place at a good university, you need to have good grades in Math.

 - And even if you never go into higher education, the reasoning skills you learn with algebra will help you buy a house, make up a budget, etc.